 Hope, a feral wolf-dog, was caught between two worlds.
 Not just the wild and the human, but even more, between deeply ingrained hard-wiring for fear and self-preservation, and the need to connect.
-Once we trapped him it took a very long time for him begin to tentatively trust anything; dog, wolf or human.
+Once we trapped him, it took a very long time for him begin to tentatively trust anything—dog, wolf or human.
 But he so wanted to!
 On some level he understood that to connect was to fill a hunger.
-And in the larger picture, that to connect was to ensure survival.
+And in the larger picture, to connect was to ensure survival.

 These things, when one considers them, are mysterious.
 He took a chance; he dared.
 Why?
 We humans made an effort.
 But so did Hope.
 This wasn’t humans “taming” a wolf dog.
 He had to participate equally.
 He had to dare to approach instead of run away.
 He had to take the risk of being caught or hurt somehow.
 It was a potent urge driving him forward in spite of fear.

 We humans too are pulled between two inner forces.
 Powerful hardwiring pushes us to act in our individual self-interest, but our innate sense of kinship with all life draws us towards an entirely different set of values and actions.
 It is this aspect of us that we need to cultivate now, in ourselves and our culture, if we are to make environmental decisions that support Life.
 I believe it is innate in us, but we haven’t found a way to maximize it yet over the more immediate pull of comfort, convenience, and self-interest.
 That self-oriented approach to life simply won’t work in the long run, in the interconnected world of nature.